“I’m so glad you didn’t agree to a dog,” said Lupita as she kissed Ryan on the cheek. “With everything coming up for us, there’s just no way.”

 Ryan just soldiered on, hoping the two ladies would adjust.
 The Friedman family home was a place where you could be yourself, even if that self was an orange-flavored bear.

-She called up Aspen and invited her and Maggie out to the city’s Arts Center.
+She called up Juniper and invited her and Maggie out to the city’s Arts Center.

 “See?
-I told you my new friends were very nice,” said Aspen.
+I told you my new friends were very nice,” said Juniper.

 “We really are,” said Lupita.
 “You’ll meet my husband Ryan soon, he’s home with the kids tonight, so it’ll be just us girls if that’s okay?”